-- NOTE: PVDF pumps come standard from the factory with expanded PTFE gaskets installed in the diaphragm bead of the liquid chamber, in the T-section and in the ball and seat area.
+NOTE: Some PTFE-fitted pumps come standard from the factory with expanded PTFE gaskets installed in the diaphragm bead of the liquid chamber.
 PTFE gaskets cannot be re-used.

-Consult for installation instructions during reassembly. - NOTE: In the event of a power failure, close the shut-off valve if you do not want the pump to restart when the power returns.
+NOTE: In the event of a power failure, close the shut-off valve if you do not want the pump to restart when the power returns.

 WARNING: This product can expose you to chemicals including Nickel, Chromium, Cadmium, or Cobalt, which are known to the State of California to cause cancer and/or birth defects or other reproductive harm.

 For more information, go to www.P65Warnings.ca.gov.